 Many properties have measures in place to reduce interior and exterior noise.
 Does the property have double glazing or secondary glazing?
 This will help to minimise external sound from cars and buses in the surrounding area.
 Carpets, curtains and rugs can reduce noise internally, too.
 You can also ask your estate agent about the insulation of the walls for peace of mind.

 You can immediately see yourself living there

 Sometimes, a home can just ‘feel right’, and you shouldn’t ignore that feeling.
 “The feelings evoked in the buyer when they first step into a home will dictate to their subconscious what it would feel like to live there.
 Almost all the decisions you make when buying the perfect home revolve around the ‘dream’ of a home or lifestyle”.
-Pay attention to how you feel when you step through the door of a home, and try to picture your life inside it.
-If you can see yourself living in the house it may be the home for you.
+Pay attention to how you feel when you’re viewing homes for sale, and try to picture your life inside them.
+If you can see yourself living in a house, it may be the home for you.

 2. Does it tick all (or most of ) the boxes

 As a buyer, it’s very important to analyse your needs before looking at homes.
 You’ll have a specific idea in mind, which narrows your search and keeps the agent from showing you properties that don’t fit your specifications.